 The LCC Dental Hygiene Program is fully accredited.
 Graduation from this program makes you eligible for state licensure throughout the United States, which is required in order to practice dental hygiene.
 Students begin taking board examinations while enrolled in the 2nd year of the DH curriculum.

 Do I need a license or certificate to work as a dental hygienist in Oregon?
 If so, how will I go about getting it?

-Dental Hygiene graduates are required to complete state/regional practical examinations and the National Dental Hygiene Board Examination in order to become licensed dental hygienists.
-Students begin taking licensure examinations during winter and spring terms of the second year of the program.
-Students take Western Regional Board Examinations while still enrolled in the DH program.
-The approximate cost of licensure exams for Oregon total $2,500 for 2018.
-Applications for state licensure are finalized after the student has completed the program.
-State licensing requires documentation of an official transcript available after program graduation.
+Dental Hygiene is a licensed profession that is regulated at the state level.
+To obtain a license, Dental Hygiene graduates are required to complete state/regional practical examinations and the National Dental Hygiene Board Examination in order to become licensed dental hygienists.
+Students begin taking these regional and national examinations during winter and spring terms of their second year, and begin preparing for state licensure as they finish out the program.
+In addition to national and regional exams, each state has specific licensing requirements that include, but may not be limited to, an official college transcript (available after program graduation) and completion of state jurisprudence exams.
 State licensing fees are approximately $400.00 and include fingerprinting and a background check.